Last Updated on July 28, 2021

 Jet lag, fatigue, and anxiety can cause your dream vacation to get off to a bad start.
 Try to adjust to a new time zone and a new place slowly – don’t overdo it, don’t try to pack in too much on your arrival day.

-If you are a frequent traveler and often deal with jet lag, keeping some anti-anxiety remedies like a CBD oil cartridge at hand will help you rest on your flight.
+If you are a frequent traveler and often deal with jet lag, keeping some anti-anxiety remedies like a CBD oil cartridge at hand will help you rest on your flight, get more info here.
 However, you must make sure that the state and country you’re traveling to allow the carrying of such items.
-CBD vape pens usually come with a 510 thread battery and will accompany you throughout your flight.
-This type of batteries is not allowed in checked baggage, only in the cabin with you, so make sure to pack them in your carry-on and not in the suitcases you’re checking in.
+CBD genesis vape pens usually come with a 510 thread battery and will accompany you throughout your flight.
+This type of battery is not allowed in checked baggage, only in the cabin with you, so make sure to pack them in your carry-on and not in the suitcases you’re checking in.